Ottumwa High School: Curriculum

 Ottumwa High School is a four-year comprehensive high school serving 1,300 students in grades 9–12.
 It is accredited by North Central Association and the State of Iowa Department of Public Instruction.
 The school year is divided into two semesters of 90 days in length.
 Class size averages 25 students with seven 50-minute periods.

-School day

-Ottumwa High School utilizes a seven-period school day, with classes beginning at 8:10 am and ending at 3:15 p.m.
-School is also dismissed at 1:00 p.m. every Friday for teacher professional development.
-All students are required to take several core academic classes, including three years of language arts, two years of mathematics, three years of social studies, two years of science, and two years of physical education to graduate and receive a diploma.

 SparkTank

 SparkTank is a project-based program that began in 2018.
 It allows students at the Ottumwa High School to gain work experiences by connecting with local businesses to provide a real work environment and a real work experience.
 The courses that SparkTank offers are engineering and design, building manufacturing, Ignite, communication and technology, building and construction, and school to work classes.
 Although this course is set up in a different manner than a classroom, students still use teamwork and collaboration to meet project deadlines.
 Students are working for local businesses, expectations are higher to meet the business’ standard.
 SparkTank also helps students with their communication skills, technical skills, employability skills, and cooperation skills.
 SparkTank's ultimate goal is to give students the life lessons they need to find and career goal and find a job after graduation.
 SparkTank is located at 325 East Main Street, Ottumwa.
 SparkTank partners with the Governor's Stem Advisory Council, Iowa ALN, and Future Ready Iowa.